-Income from forfeiture of properties and interest income from banks and customers under agreements to sell is accounted for on an accrual basis on time proportion basis taking into account except in cases where ultimate collection is considered doubtful.
+Income from forfeiture of properties and interest from banks and customers under agreements to sell is accounted for on an accrual basis except in cases where ultimate collection is considered doubtful.

-i.
+ii.
 Volume rebates and early payment rebates

-The Company provides move in rebates/ early payment rebates/ down payment rebates to the customers.
+The Company provides move in rebates / early payment rebates/ down payment rebates to the customers.

 Rebates are offset against amounts payable by the customer and revenue to be recognised.
 To estimate the variable consideration for the expected future rebates, the Company estimates the expected value of rebates that are likely to be incurred in future and recognises the revenue net of rebates and recognises the refund liability for expected future rebates.

-ii.
+iii.
 Contract balances